Emergency Regulations Ordinance: Colonial period

 The Emergency (Principal) Regulation was amended on 22 July to empower police officers to raid any flats without warrant, and require anyone to report offensive weapons found to police.
 The invocations of emergency law was generally accepted by the citizens as the riots worsened with explosives harming innocents, but the perpetrating leftists and supporters were angered.
 Many of those emergency laws were suspended in 1969 or repealed.

 The last significant use of the law was in December 1973 during the oil crisis.
 Regulations were made to control the use of oil and motor fuel, to limit advertising displays and floodlighting, and to impose summer time.
 Since then, emergency law was in dormant, with the remaining unused regulations repealed in 1995.
+In 1995 under Governor Chris Patten, the Hong Kong government repealed most of the Ordinance but left the parent instrument intact which allowed for the SAR government to restore the Ordinance in full after the handover.

 After handover

 Emergency Regulations Ordinance has been invoked for four times as of early 2022 since handover of Hong Kong in 1997, all during the tenue of Carrie Lam as Chief Executive: